How Stargardt Disease Cause Low Vision and How We Can Help

 Any loss of vision can be difficult to experience, but for kids and young adults, it can feel emotionally devastating.
 We understand what your child is going through, and we’ll give them the tools they need to maximize their vision, so they can get back to enjoying life.

 Stargardt Disease can make it difficult for children to do homework, play sports, get their license and more.
 At the Low Vision Of Nebraska, our goal is to help your child succeed in school, extracurricular activities, and in life.

 Come see Dr. Robert Stamm, who, by providing low vision aids, devices or glasses, can help enhance your child’s vision so that they can focus on learning and doing the things they love.

 When Does Stargardt Disease Start?

 In many cases, Stargardt Disease makes itself known in early childhood.
 In others, it may present itself later in the 20s of young adulthood.
 Whenever your child shows symptoms and however it affects them, we can help.

 A Better Quality of Life for Your Child

 Contact Dr. Robert Stamm.
-Together with the knowledgeable, caring staff at the Low Vision Of Colorado, we’ll help your child experience improved vision and a better quality of life.
+Together with the knowledgeable, caring staff at the Low Vision Of Nebraska, we’ll help your child experience improved vision and a better quality of life.